Emualluig/BinarySerializer/README.md

 # Limitations
 It does not type check.
 So if you are deserializing to the wrong type there will be an error.

-The serialize/deserialize does not handle pointers.
+The serialize/deserialize is not allowed for pointers.
 Cast pointers to std::size_t for it to be serialized.
 Deserialize as std::size_t then cast to pointer type.

 Serializing/deserializing a graph like structure will not work since the objects will not be placed back in the original memory positions.
 This means that pointers are invalidated.
 To properly serialize/deserialize a graph consider using a system where each node has a unique ID, and then simply connecting the correct IDs together after deserializing.